 But hydrogen bonds can affect protein shapes and cell processes completely on their own.
 Hydrogen bonds are abundant throughout a cell.
-They are composed of a single hydrogen atom that is in position between two other types of molecules.
+They are composed of a single hydrogen ion (proton) that is in position between two other types of molecules.
 These other molecules have areas that are negatively charged.
 The positively charged hydrogen locates itself between the negative charges.
-Instead of being bond tightly like a covalent bond, the attraction is weaker and more easily broken.
+Instead of being bound tightly like a covalent bond, the attraction is weaker and more easily broken.

 When the electric field inside your cell changes, the strength of the bond between the hydrogen and the negatively charged areas changes.
 If the change in the electric field is enough, the shape of the protein determined by these hydrogen bonds will change.

 Potassium channels are proteins that we have been discussing quite a bit in the last few posts.
-They allow potassium to move across the cell membranes, thus changing the electric field.
+They allow potassium to move across the cell membranes, thus changing the cell's electric field.

 In recent posts we discussed a gate inside the cell that opens and closes the potassium channel.
 The gate depends upon changing the position of salt bridges to open and close the channel.
 The salt bridges shift from one position to another when the strength of the electric field changes.

 But there are other mechanisms besides gates that can open or close a potassium channel.
 One of the other mechanisms that can open or close a potassium channel is a change in its selectivity filter.
 A selectivity filter is located on one end of the channel.
 This filter keeps out other ions and allows only potassium to enter the channel.

 This is not completely true.
 On rare occasions a smaller sodium will get through.
 The reason the smaller sodium ion does not get through all the time is because both sodium and potassium have water loosely attached to themselves.

 The size of the chamber of the filter allows potassium and its attached water to just fit.
 The filter then strips the water off the potassium, so that only the potassium ion goes through.